acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 One thing that happened while iterating on ships is that it feels that some of the current tech I have for the main ship doesn't work well for the other ships, so I deactivated them for those ships but also made me realize that maybe each ship could have its own special tech that could either maximize some of the ship's uniqueness or could minimize some of its weaknesses.

-I like the driller as a really different version, maybe I change the double ray with that one and then share it in the playest version and stop working for now.
+I like the driller as a really different version, maybe I change the double ray with that one and then share it in the playtest version and stop working for now.
 I will let it bake for a bit, wait for feedback, work on the rest of the game, get new ideas and/or inspiration from other things in the game, and then come back to add more ships, probably closer to the EA release and/or while in EA.

 ## Selecting ship screen (the hangar)